-Boards of Canada are a personal favorite band of mine and I have studied their music with the aim of learning how they achieved their distinctive sound.
+Boards of Canada is a personal favorite band of mine and I have studied their music with the aim of learning how they achieved their distinctive sound.

-Here are what I have learned so far (I will continue to add to this page as I learn more).
+Here are what I think I have learned so far (I will continue to add to this page as I learn more).

-It may seem a bit unorganized, but this is a work in progress and as much of a reference for me as it is for you.
+It may seem a bit unorganized (it is), but this is a work in progress and as much of a reference for me as I hope it is for you.
 I just would like to share everything I learn with you in case you have the same interest.
 So excuse the disorganization and possible misinformation, please.
 Let me know if anything is wrong or if you want to add to it.

-They place memory triggers in their music that evoke a feeling or mood.
+I’ve read that they place memory triggers in their music that evokes a feeling or mood.
 Some of these can be the old recordings or sounds they frequently sprinkle and interweave into their songs.